sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 > The profiler overhead will be minimum on typical I/O bound applications.

-This is because trashing of CPU caches does not make any difference when there are lots of sleeping/idle goroutines.
+This is because trashing of CPU caches does not make much difference when there are lots of sleeping/idle goroutines.
 We have observed this over and over during our Go CPU profiler benchmarks: there is literally **zero** (or statistically insignificant) overhead on typical I/O bound applications.
 Again, providing an empirical evidence is beyond the scope of this blog post but it could easily be done with observing the throughput during a load testing of a Go web application while the profiler is on and off.

 # Conclusion